Support people during labour and birth

-If you’re having an elective caesarean or you need an emergency caesarean, your birth partner is usually encouraged to be with you if the operation is being done using spinal anaesthetic or an epidural.
+If you’re having a caesarean, your birth partner is usually encouraged to be with you if the operation is being done using spinal anaesthetic or an epidural.
 But if you need a general anaesthetic, your partner might not be able to stay in the operating theatre.

 If you’re having a homebirth, you’ll have more flexibility and control over your environment and the people you have with you during labour and birth.
 Family and friends can be there, along with your other children, if you want.